Te Kura Summer School

 How will my course be delivered?

 All study is completed online in My Te Kura, our online learning environment.
-With access to a device and connectivity, you can study anywhere, anytime, at your own pace.
+With access to a device and connectivity, you can study anywhere, anytime.

 We encourage you to set clear, achievable goals in discussion with your school before starting Te Kura Summer School, and to keep in touch with your Summer School kaiako (teacher) throughout the programme.
 As a general guide, allow 10 hours of study time for one credit.